Wevaleum/angular-bootstrap/README.md

 # AngularBootstrap

-A bootstrap repository for quickly starting an Angular project
+A bootstrap repository for quickly starting an Angular project.

+## Version

+The project is currently under the version 18.0.2 of angular

 ## Local server